Emergency Loans for Unemployed People: Getting Cash Without a Job

 A payday loan is a type of cash advance that leverages future income.
 These short-term personal loans give you the cash you need now.
 If an emergency pops up, and you need to borrow $100 until your next unemployment check arrives in a week, a payday lender can offer quick cash without a credit check.

-To get that $100 payday loan, you just write out a check for the amount you need plus the lender’s fee — say $15, meaning you would write a $115 check — and the lender gives you the $100 cash or deposits it into your bank account.
+To get that $100 payday loan, you just write out a check for the amount you need plus the lender’s fee.
+So if the fee is $15, you would write a $115 check.
+The lender then gives you the $100 cash or deposits it into your bank account.

 The lender won’t deposit the $115 check until the agreed-upon due date, which is usually your next payday.
 If you can’t afford to make the payment when it’s due, the payday lender may agree to roll the loan to your next payday for another $15 fee.

 This may sound convenient, but the FTC warns consumers to use caution with these lenders.
 The biggest issues are in the repayment terms, as that $15 fee adds up to 391% APR on a 14-day payday loan.
-The APR continues to balloon each time you roll it over too.
+The APR continues to balloon each time you roll it over.

 Consider how emergency loans will affect your future

 Emergency loans for unemployed people may be challenging to qualify for, but they’re far from impossible.
 In many cases, the hardest part is determining what does and doesn’t qualify as income for the various types of loans available.
-In most cases, though, any steady flow of incoming cash counts, including less traditional sources like alimony, child support, recurring interest or your spouse’s income.
+In most cases, any steady flow of incoming cash counts, including alternative sources like alimony, child support, recurring interest or your spouse’s income.

 If all else fails, there are alternative cash loans available that require almost no income verification and don’t consider your credit history, including payday loans, cash advances and car title loans.
-You must proceed with caution when considering these options, but with a firm understanding of the risks, you’re in a position to make an educated decision as to whether or not these loans are right for you.
+It’s recommended you proceed with caution when considering these options, but with a firm understanding of the risks, you’re in a position to make an educated decision as to whether these loans are right for you.

-As you navigate the uncertainties of COVID-19 and unemployment, remember to look to the future.
+As you navigate the uncertainties of unemployment, remember to look to the future.
 Consider how your loan choice will affect both your current and long-term financial security.
-A loan with good terms can provide the support you need to get through the current crisis and see a better tomorrow.
+A loan with good terms may provide the support you need to get through the current crisis and see a better tomorrow.